x-atlas-consortia/ubkg-docs/docs/adding/index.md

 #### Example for dbxrefs:
 umls:c0007799|fma:78447

+The UMLS cross-reference in the example is to a CUI; the fma cross-reference is to a code.

 # Requirements (business rules) for nodes and relationships
 1. A node identified in edges.tsv must satisfy **at least one** of the following criteria:
 - It is defined in nodes.tsv.
 - It already exists in the UBKG.

-The UBKG will not ingest nodes that do not satisfy at least one of the criteria.
+The UBKG generation framework will ignore nodes that do not satisfy at least one of these criteria.

 2. If a triple in edges.tsv refers to a node from a non-UMLS ontology, the non-UMLS ontology will need to be ingested into the UBKG first.
 For example, because the Mammalian Phenotype Ontology (MP) includes nodes from the Cell Ontology (CL), CL should be integrated into the UBKG before MP.
 This often improves the cross-referencing because the general ontologies have deeper external-referencing to UMLS and other OBO sources.
 3. [This spreadsheet](https://github.com/dbmi-pitt/UBKG/blob/main/user%20guide/ontology%20neo4j%20SABs%20and%20sample%20codes%20-%20ontology%20neo4j%20SABs%20and%20sample%20codes.csv) lists the SABs and example codes for the ontologies that are currently represented in the UBKG.
 It should be used as the reference for formatting existing source abbreviations (SAB) and their codes.
 In other words, if a SAB is already part of the UBKG, it should be sufficient to refer to the node by code.

 For additional details regarding the UMLS SABs, please consult [the UMLS reference](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html).

-4Some ontologies (including HGNC, GO, and HPC) include the SAB in codes (e.g., HGNC:9999) Nodes for concepts from these ontologies should be formatted as <SAB><space><SAB>: code-e.g., “HGNC HGNC:9999”.
+4. Some ontologies (including HGNC, GO, and HPC) include the SAB in codes (e.g., HGNC:9999) Nodes for concepts from these ontologies should be formatted as <SAB><space><SAB>: code-e.g., “HGNC HGNC:9999”.
-5The UBKG ingestion will reformat predicates so that strings are delimited with underscores.
+5. The UBKG ingestion will reformat predicates so that strings are delimited with underscores.
-6The UBKG ultimately requires that two nodes be linked with both a relationship and its inverse.
+6. The UBKG ultimately requires that two nodes be linked with both a relationship and its inverse.
 However, in an edges file each relationship (predicate) should be represented only once (NOT with the original and inverse).
 The UBKG identifies and adds the inverse relationships using the RO as follows:

 | predicate                                                                | form of inverse relationship                 | comment                                                                                                                                   |
 |--------------------------------------------------------------------------|----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|